gangsterkimng/GANGSTEROP/README.md

 # GANGSTER OP
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

-This is the one and only official HellBot Userbot made by [@ALONGANGSTER](https://t.me/ALONGANGSTER) Also join support channel and group :- https://t.me/HellBot_Official Enjoy Your Bot!!💝
+This is the one and only official HellBot Userbot made by [@ALONGANGSTER](https://t.me/ALONGANGSTER) Also join support channel Enjoy Your Bot!!💝

 # The owner would not be responsible for any kind of bans due to the bot...